AhmedYahyaE/laravel-job-search-application/README.md

 ![YourJob-manage-listings-page](https://github.com/AhmedYahyaE/laravel-job-search-app/assets/118033266/9268b566-8286-4401-8d56-204c0b80f98f)

 ## Features:
+1- Using a Scope Filter (Query Scopes) for both the Search Bar Form and Website Tags implementation.

+2- Using Blade Components and Component Slots.

+3- Using Database Seeders and Model Factories.

-1- Using Laravel's '[storage](storage)' directory (public disk and local driver) for storing user-uploaded images (instead of the regular '[public](public)' directory).
+4 - Using Laravel's '[storage](storage)' directory (public disk and local driver) for storing user-uploaded images (instead of the regular '[public](public)' directory).
 Additionally, using a Symbolic Link between the '[storage/app/public](storage/app/public)' directory and '[public/storage](public/storage)' directory to display images throughout the application.

-2- User Following System (Follow/Unfollow Button).

-3- Authorization using Laravel "Policies" classes.

-4- Using Laravel Cache (caching) to optimize performance.

-5- Using Eloquent Events / Model Events.
+5- Using Route Model Binding.

-6- Laravel Telescope.

-7- Using SQLite, the lightweight database engine.

-8- Sending automatic Welcome emails to new registered users (using Mailable and Mailtrap).

-9- Making HTTP Requests to the server from the frontend using Axios JavaScript library.

-10- Using Vue.js Components.

-11 - Using "Intervention Image" package for handling and manipulation of user-uploaded images.
+6- Using Alpine.js library for creating Session Flash Messages that disappears after a specified duration.

+7- Using Tailwind CSS for creating a completely responsive/mobile first design.

-12- Eloquent Pagination.
+8- Eloquent Pagination.

-13- User Profile Management.

-14-  User Registration, Authentication and Authorization.
+9-  User Registration, Authentication and Authorization.

-15- Using Webpack module bundler.

 ## Application Routes:
 All the application routes are defined in the [web.php](/routes/web.php) file.